risk-first/website/risks/Software-Dependency-Risk.md

 ![Software Dependencies, Pricing, Delivery Matrix Risk Profiles](../images/generated/risks/software-dependency/software_dependency_table_3_sideways.png)

-- Where there is value in **the [Network Effect](https://en.wikipedia.org/wiki/Network_effect)** it's often a sign that the software will be free, or open source<!-- tweet-end -->:  programming languages and Linux are the obvious examples of this.
+- Where there is value in **the [Network Effect](https://en.wikipedia.org/wiki/Network_effect)** it's often a sign that the software will be free, or open source:  programming languages and Linux are the obvious examples of this.
 Bugs are easier to find when there are lots of eyes looking, and learning the skill to use the software has less [Boundary Risk](Boundary-Risk.md) if you know you'll be able to use it at any point in the future.
 - At the other end of the spectrum, clients will happily pay for software if it clearly **reduces [Operational Risk](Operational-Risk.md)**.
 Take [Amazon Web Services (AWS)](https://en.wikipedia.org/wiki/Amazon_Web_Services).
 The essential trade here is that you substitute the complexity of hosting and maintaining various pieces of hardware, in exchange for metered payments ([Funding Risk](Scarcity-Risk.md#Funding-Risk) for you).
 Since the AWS _interfaces_ are specific to Amazon, there is significant [Boundary Risk](Boundary-Risk.md) in choosing this option.
 - In the middle there are lots of **substitute options** and therefore high competition.
 Because of this prices are pushed towards zero and therefore often advertising is used to monetise the product.
 [Angry Birds](https://en.wikipedia.org/wiki/Angry_Birds) is a classic example:  initially, it had demo and paid versions, however [Rovio](https://en.wikipedia.org/wiki/Rovio_Entertainment) discovered there was much more money to be made through advertising than from the [paid-for app](https://www.deconstructoroffun.com/blog/2017/6/11/how-angry-birds-2-multiplied-quadrupled-revenue-in-a-year).